 What makes a visitor stick around after the first few seconds of landing on your e-commerce store?
 An easy to explore catalog, painful checkout, rewards that make shoppers buy more— to name a few.
 But too often, e-commerce business owners miss out on implementing the most crucial features and end up losing interested customers.

 But figuring out what works isn’t hard!
-From benchmarks on what consumers value and an in-depth look at consumer psychology, you can craft a website experience that shoppers would want to continuously come back to.
+From benchmarks on what consumers value and an in-depth look at consumer psychology, you can craft an on-site experience that shoppers would want to continuously come back to.

 Don’t worry, we’ve done the research for you.
-As you read further, you’ll discover 10 ways to improve your website user experience to grow your checkout rates.
+As you read further, you’ll discover 10 ways to improve the customer experience on your site to grow your checkout rates.

-10 Ways to Elevate Your Website User Experience
+10 Ways to Elevate Your On-Site Customer Experience

 1. Think brand, talk human